 Monthly accounting services provide substantially more value than only an annual service.
-If an accountant only sees your numbers once a year, it is too late to offer advice that would have helped to make that year more profitable.
-And definitely too late to lower your tax liability for a year that is already over with.
-This blog post explains five ways monthly accounting pays for itself: 1) It saves you time, 2) You get regular business profitability advice, 3)You have peace of mind that your finances are handled, 4) Your tax liability is reduced, 5) You can make more proactive financial decisions.
-Read more here.
+If an accountant only sees your numbers once a year, it is too late to offer advice that would have helped to make that year more profitable - and definitely too late to lower your tax liability for a year that is already over with.
+This blog post explains five ways monthly accounting pays for itself:

 Working with a professional accounting service offers you security and peace of mind.
 It’s a smart business choice for your company, but you need to decide which accountant or accounting firm is right for you.
 This blog post offers 12 questions you should be sure to ask when choosing an accountant.

 To efficiently help you with your business goals, we require access to your source documents -- either in electronic or hard copy form.
 Common documents include, but are not limited to:

 Depending on your level of expertise, we will train clients on how to prepare these documents.
 What we require from you will be customized to your unique business.

 Have questions about what we would need from your business?
 We can tackle that in a free consultation!

 We do it in the same system if you're using QuickBooks.
 We recommend having you handle the day-to-day aspects of your business that need immediate attention, such as paying your bills.
 Then we'll handle the monthly accounting and bookkeeping.

 Want to know the other ways a monthly accounting firm can help your small business?
 Click here.